Back To Search Results

 Physiologic Role

 The arterioles play a principal role in flow regulation and intravascular pressure.
 Arterioles are the site of the highest resistance across the vascular tree and thus act as the most significant contributor to total peripheral resistance and eventually mean arterial pressure.
 By maintaining total peripheral resistance, or mean arterial pressure, arterioles contribute to upstream perfusion pressure for all organs.
-Most commonly, arterioles branch into capillary beds and then collect into small venules and control the volume of blood distribution in a given capillary bed.
+Most commonly, arterioles branch into capillary beds and then collect into small venules to control the blood distribution volume in a given capillary bed.
 They are the gatekeepers to the capillary network that supplies cells and tissues with oxygen and nutrients and removes waste products.
 They have a unique feature compared to other blood vessels defined by their active response to physical stimuli.
 They constrict and maintain a smaller diameter in response to high intravascular pressure (the myogenic response) and undergo a dilated state when flow increases (flow-included dilation).
 Furthermore, arterioles respond to changes in the chemical environment, including dilation in response to local hypoxia or secondary to various mediators during periods of high metabolic activity of the parenchyma.
 It has been evident that meaningful communication resides among the venules and adjacent arterioles, providing a feedback system to control arteriolar tone according to local metabolic needs.[29][30]

 Embryology

 The development of the cardiovascular system begins in the mesoderm as early as the third week of life, and fetal circulation begins through the vasculature system around the eighth week.
 Hematopoietic stem cells evolved into the vascular system to enable immune surveillance, supply oxygen and nutrients, and dispose of waste.
-Although most apparent near the early forming heart, vascular development begins in both the intra- and extraembryonic mesoderm.
+Although most apparent near the early forming heart, vascular development begins in the intra- and extraembryonic mesoderm.
 During their development, hematopoietic stem cells give rise to angioblasts, which eventually aggregate and line up to form tubes or sinuses.
 This process is called vasculogenesis.
 The term for establishing new vessels from already developed vasculature is angiogenesis.
 Angiogenesis is an essential mechanism of arteriole development as it is the terminal branch of the arterial side of the vascular tree.

 In contrast, intussusception and splitting do not depend on cell proliferation.
 Intussusception begins with endothelial invagination outside the vascular wall or lumen, where the intraluminal protrusion of endothelial cells is the pre-representations of splitting [31].
-Endothelial cell differentiation to the sites of active vascular growth may also occur in the adult by homing marrow-derived circulating precursors cells in a VEGF/VEGFR2-dependent manner.
+Endothelial cell differentiation to the sites of active vascular growth may also occur in the adult by homing marrow-derived circulating precursor cells in a VEGF/VEGFR2-dependent manner.

 Blood Supply and Lymphatics